rademacher-p/stats-learn/Documentation/Journals/app_notes.md

-# Discrete domain analysis
-- **BayesLR regressor superset of Dirichlet regressor set**
-- Dirichlet is a more flexible prior (continuous \alphac), but for regression, the *effective* parameterization is less flexible than that of BayesLR
-- Dirichlet, unlike BayesLR, can be applied to classification and other problems

----
+- **Show overfitting example vs NN with differing degrees of regularization**
+  - No reg. = overfitting
+  - With reg. = insufficiently flexible/intuitive?

 - *Hard funcs for pop learners*
   - Random discrete functions
   - Discontinuous funcs vs MLP (UAT only for continuous).
 Fractals?

 **Equate degrees-of-freedom for fair comparison?
 For regression: prior or mean?**

+**Fast hyperparameter optimization of Dirichlet localization, no additional training computation!!**

+---
+# Discrete domain analysis
+- **BayesLR regressors \superset Dirichlet regressors**
+- Dirichlet is a more flexible prior (continuous \alphac), but for regression, the *effective* parameterization is less flexible than that of BayesLR
+- Dirichlet, unlike BayesLR, can be applied to classification and other problems

 ---